Missouri Geological Survey

 Additionally, the department hosted school students to enlighten and educate about earthquakes in Missouri.
 The department participates in Earthquake Awareness Month activities yearly.

-Geologists with the department's Division of Geology and Land Survey evaluate geologic hazards related to seismic activity and provide post-earthquake geologic support to SEMA, the Central United States Earthquake Consortium and the U.S. Geological Survey and others, to aid in emergency response efforts.
+Geologists with the department's Missouri Geological Survey evaluate geologic hazards related to seismic activity and provide post-earthquake geologic support to SEMA, the Central United States Earthquake Consortium and the U.S. Geological Survey and others, to aid in emergency response efforts.

-Joe Gillman, director of the department's Division of Geology and Land Survey and state geologist said, “Damages associated with earthquakes can be evaluated, but only after data collection and detailed mapping have been completed.
+Joe Gillman, director of the department's Missouri Geological Survey and state geologist said, “Damages associated with earthquakes can be evaluated, but only after data collection and detailed mapping have been completed.
 Such data collection in support of the state’s geologic hazards mapping projects is ongoing by geologists in our Rolla office.
 Geological evidence indicates large earthquakes, like those of 1811-1812, are rare.
 However, more frequent, moderate size earthquakes can be catastrophic.
 Our geologists are actively conducting hazards mapping projects to better understand impacts from seismic events such as ground collapse, soils liquefaction, landslides and flooding.”

 During Earthquake Awareness Month, the department participated in a number of other public activities by providing scientific data about the New Madrid Seismic Zone, mapping for risk assessment, potential earthquake risk for citizens, as well as providing geologic information about the basics of earthquakes.